abingham/vsc-around/README.md

 # Around extension for VS Code

-**IMPORTANT**: This project has been abandoned in favor of the identical [sammich](http://github.com/abingham/vsc-sammich).
-Publication of `around` to the VS Code marketplace became irreparably broken somehow, so I decided to just restart things with an project and name.

 Manage token around regions.

 This is a bit of an `evil-surround` port by an Emacs refugee.